alankinlaw/Easy-SAS-Love-Plot-for-Covariate-Imbalance/README.md

 2. <i>CRUDE</i>: standardized mean differences for each covariate in the crude (unadjusted) data.

-If the user wishes to display balance before and after adjustment, this input dataset can contain a third column:
+If the user wishes to display balance before and after adjustment, this input dataset should contain a third column:

-3. <i>POST</i>: standardized mean differences for each covariate after weighting, matching, or standardization
+3. <i>POST</i>: standardized mean differences for each covariate after weighting, matching, or standardization.

 The input dataset can contain more than these three variables, but only these three will be used by the %love macro.